SpaceShot/UwpJs/README.md

 Splash Screen Image courtesy of Pixomar at FreeDigitalPhotos.net

-Jess is the lead developer on the game project
+Jess is the lead developer on the game project.
+I've got your grmmar right here.